 Licences required for private dams used for domestic and stock purposes

-Under the Water Act 1989 a person who uses or stores water from a private dam for domestic and stock purposes may not require a works licence, depending on the location of the dam.
+Under the Water Act 1989, a person who uses or stores water from a private dam for domestic and stock purposes may require a works licence, depending on the location or size of the dam.

 • A works licence (to construct)

-To apply for a works licence, apply to your local Rural Water Corporation (listed below) as they are responsible for licensing private dams under the Act.
+You can apply for a works licence through your local rural water corporation (listed below) as they are responsible for licensing private dams under the Water Act 1989.

 Constructing a new or altering an existing private dam without a licence may constitute illegal works under the Water Act 1989.